 I’m a keen mountaineer and climber with experience of UK mountaineering in all seasons, as well as guided expeditions to climb in the French Alps, and to the summit of Mount Elbrus.
 I’m a qualified Mountain Leader and I am a member of the Mountain Training Association, Mountaineering Scotland, and the British Mountaineering Council.

-I’m also a qualified Mental Health First Aider and passionate about the promoting the benefits of outdoor activities and a reconnection with nature.
+I’m also a qualified Mental Health First Aider and passionate about promoting the benefits of outdoor activities and a reconnection with nature.

 Adam Thistlethwaite – Access & Logistics Coordinator